andymadge/andymadge.github.io/_posts/2020-06-18-elasticsearch-crib-sheet.md

   }
 }
 ```
-NOTE: this will fail because both of those settings can only be modified for a closed index
+NOTE: this will fail because both of those settings can only be modified for a closed index.
+See [Templates section](#templates) below for the correct way to set these.

 ## Shards